MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

       2. Type: Reports
       3. Series – All
       4. Click the plus button to expand the Sales folder.
       5. Click the plus button to expand the SOP Blank Invoice Form.
 If the report is not on the list at all, then you do not have a modified option, so move to step 5.
-      f) Select the default/canned ‘Microsoft Dynamics GP’ option.
+      6. Select the default/canned ‘Microsoft Dynamics GP’ option.
 (Do not select modified here.)
-      g) Click Save, Save, and Close.
+      7. Click Save, Save, and Close.
    5. Go to Reports >> Template Maintenance
    6. In the Report Template Maintenance Window, click the bar at the top that says ‘Click here to select a report’.
    7. Select the option for ‘More Reports’ on the Drop Down list.